bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-kingslayer-itch.md

 ---
 # Itch For the Cure (When Will We Be Free) & Kingslayer ft.
 BABYMETAL

+> "I'd sacrifice my life to find you, angel of the blade."

 "Itch For The Cure" and "Kingslayer" are the fifth and sixth songs on the album [POST HUMAN: SURVIVAL HORROR](ph-survival-horror).

 The concept of "Kingslayer" plays a large role in the ARG, as can be seen in some filenames in the [FOR SOF](../files/for-sof) folder